IBM/audioset-classification/README.md

 1. Upload training files to Object Storage.
 2. Train on IBM Cloud.
 3. Transfer trained model weights to new bucket on IBM Cloud and link it to IBM Watson Studio.
-4. Run Jupyter notebook on Watson Studio to perform inference.
+4. Upload and run the attaheched Jupyter notebook on Watson Studio to perform inference.

 ## Included Components
 * [IBM Cloud Object Storage](https://www.ibm.com/cloud/): insert description here